anishsownderraj/Sudoku-Solver/README.md

 Running the command 'python Sudoku.py' will print the solved Sodoku Board.

-The Sudoku Board utlizes the Backtracking algorithm to solve it.
+The Sudoku Board utilizes the Backtracking algorithm to solve it.